Shback007/Tic-Tac-Toe/README.md

 2. Two players take turns clicking on the buttons to place their symbol ('X' or 'O').
 3. The game checks after each move for a winning combination or a draw.
 4. If a player gets three of their symbols in a row, column, or diagonal, they win.
-5. If all cells are filled and no winning combination is found, the game declares a draw.
-6. Players can restart the game by clicking the "Restart" button.
+5. Players can restart the game by clicking the "Restart" button.
-7. The game interface also includes a "New Game" button that resets the game and enables players to start a new match.
+6. The game interface also includes a "New Game" button that resets the game and enables players to start a new match.

 ## Usage
 1. Clone the repository using `git clone https://github.com/your-username/tic-tac-toe.git`.